 So it is for an emergency room physician.

 “You’re never quite sure what situations you’ll be presented while on duty in the ER,” said Westfall, “so readiness is a priority for our ER team.”

-That mindset of readiness also serves Westfall well in one of his other roles: Medical Director of the Fox Cities Marathon (FCM).
-Westfall leads the team that oversees the medical needs for the nearly 7,000 participants in this year’s festival of races on September 22-24.
+That mindset of readiness also serves Westfall well in one of his other roles: Medical Director of the Community First Fox Cities Marathon Presented by Miron Construction (FCM).
+Westfall leads the team that oversees the medical needs for the nearly 7,000 participants in this year’s festival of races on September 20-22.